alisa4y/qsr/README.md

 the content of template will be wrapped in element which is derived from the parent element for example the "tbody" parent will generate a "tr" element as wrapper and for lists ("ul", "ol") it will be "li" and default will be "div" and you can give wrapper with attribute "data-wrapper"

-# data-wrapper

-you can pass the name of wrapper to be used in creation of new element for the element with `data-item` attribute you can pass id , classes and custom attributes like css selector e.g. `div.bigBtn` or `div[data-branch="address"]`